 - Not widely used.

-This is a model that is iterated from start to full spec.
+Iterative Model is iterated from start to full spec .
 This process is then repeated, creating a new version of the software at the end of each iteration of the model.
-Instead of developing software from the specification and then starting to execute, this model can be reviewed gradually to arrive at the final requirements.
+Instead of developing software from the specification and then starting to execute, this kind of software development models can be reviewed gradually to arrive at the final requirements.

 - Build and perfect the product step by step.